ConductorOne/baton-linear/README.md

 `baton-linear` is a connector for Linear built using the [Baton SDK](https://github.com/conductorone/baton-sdk).
-It communicates with the Linear API to sync data about organization, users, teams and projects.
+It communicates with the Linear API to sync data about organization, users, teams, and projects.

 Check out [Baton](https://github.com/conductorone/baton) to learn more the project in general.

 # Getting Started

 ## Prerequisites

 Linear API key of a user with Admin rights.
-API key can be created in Settings -> Account -> API -> Personal API keys
+The API key can be created in Settings -> Account -> API -> Personal API keys.

 ## brew